clones-ai/clones-quality-agent/README.md

-# Viralmind Data Pipeline
+# Clones Data Pipeline

-Use the Viralmind data pipeline to gather information about data collected with the Viralmind training gym.
+Use the Clones data pipeline to gather information about data collected with the Clones factory's demos.

 ## Input Data Format